 Since I am planning to buy a house in Mumbai instead of breaking my equity, I have kept on accumulating it in debt which can be used towards buying a house.

 In mutual funds, you have products that can solve your one-day saving needs as well as one-century saving needs.
-So, there are options like overnight fund, liquid fund, money market fund, and you also have equity funds for long-period investments.
+So, there are options like overnight funds, liquid funds, and money market funds, and you also have equity funds for long-period investments.

 So, if one suddenly falls short of money, it’s not a good idea to break the long-term compounding.
 A good way to work with it would be to earmark your assets accordingly and then compartmentalize.